-- 5.4.3 HIGHWAY TOURIST RECREATION COMMERCIAL uses shall provide adequate sewage disposal and safe water supply as required by the Responsible Authorities and in accordance with the FVRD Sustainable Service Provision for Community Water Systems policies. - 5.4.4 Development proposals shall satisfy the requirements of Development Permit Area 4-D, to ensure high quality architectural design, use and layout which respects the natural and agricultural character of the area, provides pedestrian connections, buffering between surrounding residential uses, and ensures storm water and wastewater respect the natural environment.
+- 5.4.1 Land designated HIGHWAY TOURIST RECREATION COMMERCIAL should accommodate the commercial needs of the local community and the traveling public. - 5.4.2 Development proposals shall ensure that adequate on-site parking facilities and that safe access and egress are provided. - 5.4.3 HIGHWAY TOURIST RECREATION COMMERCIAL uses shall provide adequate sewage disposal and safe water supply as required by the Responsible Authorities and in accordance with the FVRD Sustainable Service Provision for Community Water Systems policies. - 5.4.4 Development proposals shall satisfy the requirements of Development Permit Area 4-D, to ensure high quality architectural design, use and layout which respects the natural and agricultural character of the area, provides pedestrian connections, buffering between surrounding residential uses, and ensures storm water and wastewater respect the natural environment.